qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 > Does alcohol consumption influence the time to gallstone dissolution?
 > > ## Solution to Challenge 4
 > >
+> > The variables of interest are alcohol consumption (categorical, 3 groups)
+> > and dissolution time (continuous).
+The appropriate test is therefore either
+> > ANOVA or Kruskal-Wallis, depending on whether the data is normally
+> > distributed or not
 > > ```r
 > > # Test normality in each groups
 > > by(gallstones$Dis,gallstones$Alcohol.Consumption,shapiro.test)